 I was once asked to help a church process how to get younger people to attend.
 After we discussed some change recommendations a man pulled me aside and said, “Son, we don’t need no fancy ideas around here.
 We like being a small church.”

 I soon learned he represented the feelings of the church as a whole.
 They thought they wanted to reach younger people, but the truth was — when faced with change — they were really satisfied with the church as it had been for many years.

 As long as there are lost people nearby, I believe the church has much work to do.
-And, any organization, Christian or secular, that refuses to accept some changes will stop growing and eventually die.
+And any organization, Christian or secular, that refuses to accept some changes will stop growing and eventually die.
 They will therefore fail to continue achieving our God-given mission to “Go and make disciples”.

 In fact, I can come up with lots of ways I’ve seen that keep a church from growing.

 Here are a 21 ways to keep a church from growing: